 Within the new instructions there is no mention of the maximum eccentricity of 215mm.
-All measurements are taken from the end of the bendable and over sized tongue, “If” this was a correct method of measuring eccentric loads it is actually safer to support a 100mm cavity wall which is not permitted than a 50mm cavity wall which is permitted as the measurement from the centre line of the Acrow prop to the centre line of the wall would be 25mm less eccentric.
+All measurements are taken from the end of the bendable and over sized tongue, “If” this was a correct method of measuring eccentric loads it is actually safer to support a 100mm cavity wall which is not permitted than supporting a 50mm cavity wall which is permitted, as the measurement from the centre line of the Acrow prop to the centre line of the wall is 25mm less eccentric.

-The majority of tasks require far more fitting work space than the Strongboy can give when maintaining the maximum 340kg safe working load and when not dangerously removing the opening down to the full finished level without the permanent support being fitted as this increases the risk of collapse through removal of loaded Acrow props during the demolition of the masonry.
-To decrease the risk of minor and major collapse only a few courses of masonry should be carefully removed to allow for the safe fitting of the permanent support.
-Once the support is in position and cured, then the rest of the opening can be removed down to the full finished depth.
+The majority of tasks require far more fitting work space than the Strongboy can give when still maintaining the maximum 340kg safe working load and when not dangerously removing the opening down to the full finished level without the permanent support being fitted as this increases the risk of collapse through accidental removal of loaded Acrow props during the demolition of the masonry.
+To reduce the risk of minor and major collapse only a few courses of masonry should be carefully removed to allow for the safe fitting of the permanent support.
+Once the permanent support is in the final position and cured, then the rest of the opening can be removed down to the full finished depth.

-To change the rules and instructions to suit the design of an existing product after twenty five years with no explanation or without any further testing can not be lawful when it dangerously reduces the S.W.L to an unknown quantity and also endorses further misuse of which creates a higher risk of collapse and is a typical case of the blind leading the blind.
+To change the rules and instructions of a product can not be lawful when it dangerously reduces the S.W.L to an unknown quantity and also endorses further misuse of which creates a higher risk of collapse during masonry alterations.

 There are now approximately 15 companies and sole traders that sell similar designed products as the “Strongboy” with the majority being sold without the correct level of testing or written instructions of which both are required to comply with the provision and use of work equipment regulations and yet the H.S.E do nothing about it due to a “lack of staff”!

-The list of new companies and sole traders that manufacture copies will continue to grow and the quality will be sacrificed to become the least expensive if no correct testing is required and when the H.S.E do not police the problems in the correct manner.
+The list of new companies and sole traders that manufacture copies will continue to grow and the quality will be sacrificed to become the least expensive if no instructions of use or correct testing are required and when the H.S.E do not police the problem in the correct manner.

-Through our own professional research, we have discovered that no temporary support equipment is safe to use unless provided with written guidance at the point of sale/hire of which reduces the risk of misuse through making incorrect assumptions and is why we provide full instructions and a correct procedure with every product we sell.
+Through our own professional research, we have discovered that no temporary masonry support equipment is safe to use unless provided with written guidance at the point of sale/hire as this reduces the risk of misuse through making incorrect assumptions and is why we provide full instructions and a correct procedure with every product we sell.

 (The Up-dated Strongboy instructions are available to view in part eight)

-In layman terms of British law, the user of any temporary support equipment must;
+In layman terms of British law, the user of any temporary support equipment should;